 Most of us don’t give a whole lot of thought to the levelness of the concrete slab that’s our basement floor.
 It’s critical to inspect your existing concrete floor and make adjustments for any noticeable slopes or flaws that might damage the new floor finish or affect its aesthetic appeal.
 If the basement floor is level, you can easily patch minor cracks with an elastomeric sealant for concrete.

 If your basement is like most, the air ducts for your upper levels are accommodated in your basement ceiling.
 You will need to consider the thickness of the flooring that you’re adding.
 Because even just a couple of inches can take your home out of ceiling height requirements for your location.

 This is the initial question to ask yourself.
 If you want to use your basement for a work area or a game room, you’ll want flooring that’s durable and easy to clean.
 This is also the time to do a little soul-searching about how much maintenance you’re willing to do on your flooring.
 Perhaps you want basement flooring that could outlast your house.
 It’s simply a matter of preference and budget.
 It’s your house, your money and your workload—so do what feels right to you.

-Tile is among the most popular flooring.
+Tile is among the most popular flooring for basements.
 It represents the best of many worlds.
 It qualifies as a finished surface, meaning it’s not a raw surface, like concrete.
 Yet, it’s a finished surface that’s attractive on its own.
 It can also be installed directly on your concrete slab.
 Because tile on concrete can be cold, radiant heating can be sandwiched in between the concrete and the tile to warm the tile surface.

 - Tile is durable.
 It can withstand the everyday wear and tear that comes with any busy household.